-As of June 30, 2024, we had cash, cash equivalents and short-term investments of \$491.5 million.
+As of September 30, 2024, we had cash, cash equivalents and short-term investments of \$455.3 million.

-On January 26, 2024, we completed a private placement in which we sold to certain institutional accredited investors an aggregate of 1,376,813 shares of our common stock at a purchase price of \$17.25 per share and pre-funded warrants to purchase up to an aggregate of 7,318,886 shares of common stock at a purchase price of \$17.2499 per pre-funded warrant (representing the \$17.25 per share purchase price less the exercise price of \$0.0001 per warrant share), or the Private Placement.
+In January 2024, we completed a private placement in which we sold to certain institutional accredited investors an aggregate of 1,376,813 shares of our common stock at a purchase price of \$17.25 per share and pre-funded warrants to purchase up to an aggregate of 7,318,886 shares of common stock at a purchase price of \$17.2499 per pre-funded warrant (representing the \$17.25 per share purchase price less the exercise price of \$0.0001 per warrant share), or the Private Placement.
 Net proceeds from the Private Placement, after deducting expenses, were approximately \$145.8 million.
+As of September 30, 2024, pre-funded warrants to purchase of common stock had been exercised and 7,179,755 remained outstanding.

-In June 2023, we completed a public offering in which we sold an aggregate of 5,660,871 shares of common stock at a price of \$11.50 per share as well as pre-funded warrants to purchase 3,034,782 shares of our common stock at a price of \$11.4999 per pre-funded warrant.
+In June 2023, we completed a public offering in which we sold an aggregate of 5,660,871 shares of common stock at a price of \$11.50 per share as well as pre-funded warrants to purchase 3,034,782 shares of our common stock at a price of \$11.4999 per pre-funded warrant (representing the \$11.50 per share purchase price less the exercise price of \$0.0001 per warrant share).
 Net proceeds from the public offering, after deducting underwriting discounts and commissions and offering expenses, were approximately \$93.6 million.
+As of September 30, 2024, pre-funded warrants to purchase 860,869 of such shares of common stock had been exercised and 2,173,913 remained outstanding.

 In November 2023, we entered into a Sales Agreement with Leerink Partners LLC and Cantor Fitzgerald & Co., or the ATM Facility, under which we may offer and sell, from time to time, at our sole discretion, shares of our common stock having an aggregate offering price of up to \$150.0 million.
-We have not sold any shares of our common stock under the ATM facility.
+We have not sold any shares of our common stock under the ATM Facility.

 In November 2022, we entered into a loan and security agreement, or the Loan Agreement, with several banks and other financial institutions or entities party thereto, or collectively the Lenders, and Hercules Capital, Inc., or Hercules, in its capacity as administrative agent and collateral agent for itself and the Lenders, providing for up to \$125.0 million in a series of term loans, or Term Loans.
 Upon entering into the Loan Agreement, we borrowed \$10.0 million of an initial \$25.0 million tranche of Term Loans, or the Tranche 1 Loan.
 In September 2023, the draw period for the remaining \$15.0 million of the Tranche 1 Loan expired without us drawing down such additional loan.
-On March 15, 2024, the draw period for the \$35.0 million tranche of Term Loans triggered by the achievement of the Tranche 2 Milestone (as defined in the Loan Agreement), or Tranche 2 Loan, expired without us drawing down such additional loan.
-Me may borrow (i) an additional tranche of term loans in the amount of up to \$40.0 million, or the Tranche 3 Loan, which will become available to us upon our satisfaction of certain terms and conditions set forth in the Loan Agreement, and (ii) a final tranche of term loans in the amount of up to \$25.0 million, or the Tranche 4 Loan, subject to the Lenders' investment committee approval in its sole discretion.
+In March 2024, the draw period for the \$35.0 million tranche of Term Loans triggered by the achievement of the Tranche 2 Milestone (as defined in the Loan Agreement), or Tranche 2 Loan, expired without us drawing down such additional loan.
+We may borrow (i) an additional tranche of term loans in the amount of up to \$40.0 million, or the Tranche 3 Loan, which will become available to us upon our satisfaction of certain terms and conditions set forth in the Loan Agreement, and (ii) a final tranche of term loans in the amount of up to \$25.0 million, or the Tranche 4 Loan, subject to the Lenders' investment committee approval in its sole discretion.